-- Requires DOEA to develop minimum performance standards that memory disorder clinics must achieve in order to receive base level annual funding; - Requires DOEA to develop performance goals that exceed the minimum performance standards, which must be achieved in order for a memory disorder clinic to be eligible for incentive funding, which is above base level funding, and subject to appropriations; - Provides guidance relating to criteria to be considered by DOEA in creating the minimum performance standards and performance goals; and - Requires DOEA to measure and score memory disorder clinics based on the minimum performance standards and incentive performance goals.
+The bill requires DOEA to develop minimum performance standards that MDCs must achieve in order to receive base level annual funding.
+In addition, DOEA must develop performance goals that exceed the minimum performance standards, which must be achieved in order for a MDC to be eligible for incentive funding above the base level of funding.
+The bill provides that incentive funding above the base level is subject to appropriations.